 Inter spouse transfers are capital gains tax free and a useful planning tool.

-Capital gains are charged at 18% and/or 28% (unless eligible to entrepreneurs relief) dependent upon your taxable income for the year.
+Capital gains are charged at 18% and/or 28% (unless eligible to business asset disposal relief) dependent upon your taxable income for the year.

 Where sales proceeds are reinvested in further business assets, it may be possible to postpone some or all of the tax payable.